 Example #1: Online Gaming

 Take for example the world of online gaming – where there is significant money to be made in the U.S. The American regulatory climate is slowly opening up, as 3 states now permit some form of intra-state Internet gambling.
 As this shift happens, I increasingly get asked to review business plans related to i-gaming.
 Ideas from start-ups are ambitious – with desire to launch online casinos, fantasy sports game variations, social games with in-game pay components, and games that appear to be quasi-gambling.
 Emerging companies want to build, launch and scale quickly.
+Companies must take into consideration the safety of being able to use and play these games on a mobile or computer first.
+By taking a look at this safety guide to downloading apps before making any further decisions about their creation can make sure they are taking the route that is the right one for them.

 Simultaneously, established goliaths are also exploring what role they can play in a U.S. online gaming market.
 But unless they are already the licensed operators of land-based casinos, big corporates are proceeding with extreme caution in this heavily regulated field.
 They wait to see which additional U.S. states may license online gambling and in what forms.
 They consider other ways to participate without being a gaming operator – such as licensing their brands and properties for someone else to develop and operate digital games.
 Or if they are publishers or Internet advertising providers, they explore taking advertisements from i-gaming operators.